Algorithms for the ferromagnetic Potts model on expanders: Introduction

 For~\ref{enumproblem-colorings}, the heuristic is as follows: the simplest way that one can obtain a $q$-coloring of $G$ with $k$ non-monochromatic edges is by coloring all but $k/d$ randomly chosen vertices, which for small $k$ are likely to form an independent set, in the same color.
-The independent set on $k/d$ vertices can be colored arbitrarily with the other colors.
+The independent set on $k/d$ vertices can be colored arbitrarily with the other colors, giving the required $k$ non-monochromatic edges.
 This gives a lower bound of roughly $\binom{n}{k/d} q^{k/d} = (ndq/k)^{\Omega(k/d)}$.
-We provide another enumeration result (Lemma~\ref{lem:groundstate}) that again justifies this heuristic for graphs satisfying~\eqref{eqn:expansion}.
-Note that the emergence of problem~\ref{enumproblem-colorings} involving colorings means that it is not straightforward to generalize our low-temperature algorithm to the random cluster model (with non-integer $q$), though this would be an interesting research direction.
+We provide another enumeration result (Lemma~\ref{lem:groundstate}) that again justifies this heuristic for graphs satisfying the expansion condition~\eqref{eqn:expansion}.
+Note that the emergence of problem~\ref{enumproblem-colorings} involving colorings means that it is not straightforward to generalize our low-temperature algorithm to the random cluster model (with non-integer $q$).

-In a calculation establishing that the polymer models we use provide efficient algorithms, we require upper bounds on $Z_\gam(q-1,\beta)$ where $\gam$ is an induced subgraph of $G$.
-It turns out that these upper bounds are attained when all the edges are part of either complete graphs $K_{d+1}$, or in the triangle-free case, complete bipartite graphs $K_{d,d}$.
-This is another place in which our methods require the Potts model in particular, as such bounds are not known for the random cluster model.
+In a calculation establishing that the polymer models we use provide efficient algorithms, we require upper bounds on $Z_\gam(q-1,\beta)$ where $\gam$ is a connected, induced subgraph of $G$.
+Previous works used crude bounds here, and we use better bounds from~\cite{SSSZ20} that are tight when $\gamma$ is isomorphic to $K_{d+1}$, or in the triangle-free case, complete bipartite graphs $K_{d,d}$.
+This is still not ideal as an $\eta$-expander cannot contain such subgraphs, but it is generally difficult to prove improved bounds, or even identify graph properties that would allow an improved bound in such problems~\cite{PY22}.
+This is another place in which our methods require the Potts model, as such bounds are not known for the random cluster model.
 In this way, our algorithmic work motivates new questions in extremal graph theory; see Conjectures~\ref{conj:cliqueextremal} and~\ref{conj:bicliqueextremal}.